 Some common off-label uses for Coreg include:

 - Heart rate control in those with atrial fibrillation

 - Chest pain

 - Portal hypertension in people with cirrhosis or liver damage

 - Prevention of bleeding in those with esophageal varices or abnormal vein formation due to liver damage

 Doses, Dosage Form and Side Effects of Coreg

 Coreg is available in both name-brand and generic formulations.
 The generic name for Coreg is Carvedilol.
 Coreg is available in both tablets and extended-release 24-hour capsules.

 The average dose of Coreg varies from person to person, with the average dose around 6.25 mg twice daily.
-The medication is typically started at a low dose and then titrated up on a weekly basis until the desired dosage is reached.
+The medication is typically started at a low dose and then titrated up on a weekly basis based on your healthcare provider’s recommendation.